whage/thesis/thesis.md

 ### Rust

 Rust is a fairly young language that is rapidly gaining popularity.
-It aims to provide a replacement to low level, high-performance but unsafe languages like C and C++ by promising both memory safety and highly optimal machine code.
+It aims to provide an alternative to low level, high-performance but unsafe languages like C and C++ by promising both memory safety and highly optimal machine code.

 - ownership, borrows